IanMulvany/partiallyattended/_posts/2012-10-11-literature-data-integration.markdown

 Talking about the role of libraries, the institutional role, it's education and training role, and the interoperability role.

 They have been spending quite some time talking about research data management.
 At the institutional level, you need to look across disciplines.
-ARe there generic infrastructures that you need to bring into existence.
-A library will not speak of the discussions within a community, they have to seek commonalities across discipline.
+Are there generic infrastructures that you need to bring into existence.
+A library will not speak of the discussions within a community, they have to seek communalities across discipline.
 He mentions an interesting initiative that happened in the early 90s to create identifiers for single journal articles.
 He mentions the importance of interoperability.
 Institutional archives are just emerging, China, South America, are just building out their repositories.
 Already in Europe there are over 50 research infrastructure initiatives.
 How do we make sure people do not spend their time in 10 working groups at different levels, talking about the same thing?

 ##### 15.50-16.00 Todd Vision Will authors care about the quality and stewardship of their data?<a id="qas">.</a> ([top](#top))